-This year's monitoring study was conducted in the spring 2011 with data collection between April and May including travel time runs on approximately 163.3 directional miles of freeways and arterials, 72-hour counts on 23 segments representing 301.4 centerline miles of arterials, and 16 intersection turning movement counts.
+This year's monitoring study was conducted in the spring 2015 with data collection between March and May including travel time runs on approximately 163.3 directional miles of freeways and arterials, 72-hour counts on 21 segments representing 301.4 centerline miles of arterials, and 16 intersection turning movement counts.

-This is the first monitoring cycle during which the C/CAG has used Global Positioning System (GPS) technology integrate in a geographic information system (GIS) to monitor Level of Service (LOS) on the CMP network.
+This is the first monitoring cycle during which the C/CAG has used commercially available travel speed data from INRIX integrated in a geographic information system (GIS) to monitor Level of Service (LOS) on the CMP network.
 The primary tasks completed as part of this study include:

-- Mapping of the CMP network

-- Travel time data collection

-- LOS Analysis
+- Conflation of travel time data to LOS Monitoring network - LOS Analysis

-With the 2011 monitoring cycle, C/CAG is calculating LOS based on two methodologies- Highway Capacity Manual (HCM) 1994 and HCM 2000.
+With the 2015 monitoring cycle, C/CAG is calculating LOS based on two methodologies-Highway Capacity Manual (HCM) 1994 and HCM 2010.
 This dual reporting facilitates historical comparisons while also reporting LOS based on the more current methodology.
 For freeways, only HCM 1994 LOS is reported, as the HCM 2000 methodology requires traffic volume information for all unique freeway segments and ramps.
-The HCM 2000 criteria was used only for the intersection LOS using the collected peak period turning movement counts analyzed in Synchro.
+The HCM 2010 criteria was used only for the intersection LOS using the collected peak period turning movement counts analyzed in Synchro.
 Collection of comprehensive freeway traffic volumes is beyond the scope of the CMP monitoring effort.
-By HCM 1994 standards, only one official freeway segment evaluated during the PM peak period was found to operate at LOS F. That segment is SR 92 between I-280 and US 101.